jacol/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 However, if a user asks questions about the company's return policy, or something misclassified to grounding data, the RAG chat will not be able to respond accurately, as the grounding data does not contain any information regarding a return policy.
 It can be expensive and time consuming to update the grounding data to address this.
 Further, if a user asks a question about their online order status, even with updates of grounding data, RAG is not able to respond effectively here, as information is dynamic.

-Incorporating CLU/CQA using a UnifiedConversationOrchestrator solves these problems.
+Incorporating CLU/CQA (through an intent routing agent or LLM function calls) using a UnifiedConversationOrchestrator solves these problems.
 Contoso Outdoors would set up a CQA model that can answer extended questions (e.g. their return policy), and set up a CLU model that can identify online order actions (e.g. checking the status of an order).
 Now, both of these DSATs are resolved, and Contoso Outdoors still maintains their existing RAG chat functionality, as UnifiedConversationOrchestrator falls back to the original RAG chat if CLU/CQA are not fit to respond to the user chat.

 ![image](./docs/images/ui.png)

-This displays the "better together" story when using Azure AI Language and Azure OpenAI.
+This displays the "better together" story when using Azure AI Language with Azure AI Agent Service and/or Azure OpenAI to provide a deterministic conversational agent experience.
+Learn more about related offerings from this blog post: [Announcing Azure AI Language new features to accelerate your agent development](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/announcing-azure-ai-language-new-features-to-accelerate-your-agent-development/4415216).

 ## Notes:
 **GenAI is used in the following contexts:**
 - Demo code: General AOAI GPT chat client to break user inputs into separate utterances.
 - Demo code: General AOAI GPT `RAG` client to provide grounded responses as a fallback function.
-- Orchestrator: one routing option uses AOAI GPT function-calling to decide whether to call `CLU` or `CQA` runtimes.
+- Orchestrator: one routing option uses AOAI GPT function-calling to decide whether to call `CLU` or `CQA` runtimes, and another option that uses an intent routing agent with 'CLU' and 'CQA' as tools.

 **Sample Data:** This project includes sample data to create project dependencies.
 Sample data is in the context of a fictional outdoor product company: Contoso Outdoors.

 **Routing strategies:**
-- `BYPASS`: No routing.
-Only call fallback function.
+- 'TRIAGE_AGENT': Route to an intent routing agent that uses 'CLU' and 'CQA' as tools.
+- `FUNCTION_CALLING`: Route to either `CLU` or `CQA` runtime using AOAI GPT function-calling to decide.
 - `CLU`: Route to `CLU` runtime only.
 - `CQA`: Route to `CQA` runtime only.
 - `ORCHESTRATION`: Route to either `CQA` or `CLU` runtime using an Azure AI Language [Orchestration](https://learn.microsoft.com/en-us/azure/ai-services/language-service/orchestration-workflow/overview) project to decide.
-- `FUNCTION_CALLING`: Route to either `CLU` or `CQA` runtime using AOAI GPT function-calling to decide.
+- BYPASS: No routing.
+Only call fallback function.

-In any case, the fallback function is called if routing "failed". `CLU` route is considered "failed" is confidence threshold is not met or no intent is recognized. `CQA` route is considered "failed" if confidence threhsold is not met or no answer is found. `ORCHESTRATION` and `FUNCTION_CALLING` routes depend on the return value of the runtime they call.
+In any case, the fallback function is called if routing "failed". `CLU` route is considered "failed" is confidence threshold is not met or no intent is recognized. `CQA` route is considered "failed" if confidence threhsold is not met or no answer is found. `TRIAGE_AGENT`, `FUNCTION_CALLING` and `ORCHESTRATION` route depend on the return value of the runtime they call.

 ## Getting Started